Sohrabian/Sohrabian/README.md

 ## About Me
-My name is Hassan Sohrabian, I'm living in IRAN, I have a bachelor degree in software engineering from " Islamic Azad University ", I have experience in SWIFT/PHP/JAVA for Android Device/MSSQL-Server/C#-WPF.
+My name is Hassan Sohrabian, I'm living in IRAN,was born in 1995-03-21, I have a bachelor degree in software engineering from " Islamic Azad University ", I have experience in SWIFT/PHP/JAVA for Android Device/MSSQL-Server/C#-WPF.
 Currenty position - I'm working in SOC

 ## Goal